Enriched categories as a free cocompletion: Introduction

 \section{Introduction}

 The classical theory of categories enriched in a monoidal category~\cite{kelly:enriched} has many applications throughout mathematics.
 The more general notion of a category enriched in a bicategory is less well-known, but it allows one to capture also \emph{internal} categories and \emph{indexed} categories through enrichment, and has been used in the study of sheaves and stacks~\cite{walters:sheaves-cauchy-1,bcsw:variation-enr,Street2005Enriched}.
-More generally still, we can enrich categories in a double category or a proarrow equipment~\cite{wood:proarrows-i,leinster:gen-enr-cats}; the advantage of this over bicategory-enrichment is a better notion of enriched functor (see~\cite{CG2012Restriction,shulman:eicats} for some examples).
+More generally still, we can enrich categories in a double category or a proarrow equipment~\cite{wood:proarrows-i,leinster:gen-enr-cats}; the advantage of this over bicategory-enrichment is a better notion of enriched functor (see~\cite{shulman:eicats,CG2012Restriction} for some examples).

 In this paper we do two things: \begin{enumerate} \item We categorify the theory of enriched categories to a theory of \emph{bicategories} enriched in a monoidal bicategory, or more generally in a tricategory.
-0.5\baselineskip \item We show that the construction ``$\C \mapsto$ categories enriched in $\C$'', for a bicategory or equipment $\C$, has a \emph{universal property}. \end{enumerate} While these objectives are perhaps seemingly unrelated, in fact the former is necessary for the latter: the universal property of enriched categories is expressed as a free cocompletion of a certain kind of enriched bicategory.
-This can be regarded as an instance of the \emph{microcosm principle} of Baez and Dolan~\cite{Baez1998Higher-Dimensional}: the proper context in which to consider the theory of enriched categories is a categorified version of itself.
+0.25\baselineskip \item We show that the construction ``$\C \mapsto$ categories enriched in $\C$'', for a bicategory or equipment $\C$, has a \emph{universal property}. \end{enumerate} While these objectives are perhaps seemingly unrelated, in fact the former is necessary for the latter: the universal property of enriched categories is expressed as a free cocompletion of a certain kind of enriched bicategory.
+This can be regarded as an instance of what Baez and Dolan~\cite{Baez1998Higher-Dimensional} term the \emph{microcosm principle}: the proper context in which to consider the theory of enriched categories is a categorified version of itself.

 We now discuss~(\ref{item:enrbicat}) and~(\ref{item:univprop}) separately in somewhat more detail, beginning with~(\ref{item:enrbicat}).